 By now, you should be wondering what has this got to do with the rifle and shotgun approach right?
 Give me 5 minutes and you’ll get the point.

-The return of investment (ROI) was great and he was constantly getting at least twice the returns he had invested … until the Facebook algorithm changed (again)!
+The return on investment (ROI) was great and he was constantly getting at least twice the returns he had invested … until the Facebook algorithm changed (again)!

 The number of reach especially from post engagement and visibility dropped tremendously.
-Of course, totally understandable since he usually reuse his old posts.
+Of course, totally understandable since he usually reuses his old posts.